Lockheed CEO Stevens says company "not in crisis"

-Christopher Kubasik, who had been slated to take the reins from Stevens at the defence contractor in January, quit after admitting to a close and improper relationship with a subordinate.
+Christopher Kubasik, who had been slated to take the reins from Stevens at the defense contractor in January, quit after admitting to a close and improper relationship with a subordinate.

 On a conference call with reporters, Lockheed's Bob Stevens said he was "deeply saddened" by Kubasik's actions but that the company's board was confident in the ability of Marillyn Hewson, named on Friday as CEO effective January 1, to lead the company.